MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMContentValidation.md

 # Invoke-CMContentValidation

 ## SYNOPSIS

-Validates packages on a distribution point.
+Validate content on a distribution point.

 ## SYNTAX